-Attackers are getting more specialised.
-For example, cybercriminals focus on breaking through an organisation’s cybersecurity protocols, others specialise in exfiltrating data, and so on.
+Attackers are getting more specialized.
+For example, cybercriminals focus on breaking through an organization’s cybersecurity protocols, others specialize in exfiltrating data, and so on.

-A: How do organisations typically get into trouble from a cybersecurity standpoint?
+A: How do organizations typically get into trouble from a cybersecurity standpoint?
 What are the top mistakes you're seeing?

 E: There’s a lot of commonalities concerning how businesses become victims of cyberattacks, and it typically boils down to two fundamental things.

 Firstly, from what we see in our IR practice, about 50% of serious incidents arise from phishing.
 It’s a tactic that works again and again.
-This is despite an increased focus by organisations to prioritise employee cyber security training.
-If an attacker wants to phish an organisation, they will find a way—it’s become a much more sophisticated and easier-to-implement strategy than it was even a few years ago.
+This is despite an increased focus by organizations to prioritize employee cyber security training.
+If an attacker wants to phish an organization, they will find a way—it’s become a much more sophisticated and easier-to-implement strategy than it was even a few years ago.

-Secondly, the other 50% of serious incidents we see in IR incidents occur when attackers exploit internet-facing assets that are either unknown to an organisation or poorly managed.
-Perhaps an organisational team implemented a cloud workload that the cyber security team was unaware of, or maybe a contractor opened a remote desktop port on an internet-facing host—there are a myriad of internet-facing services attackers can exploit.
+Secondly, the other 50% of serious incidents we see in IR incidents occur when attackers exploit internet-facing assets that are either unknown to an organization or poorly managed.
+Perhaps an organizational team implemented a cloud workload that the cyber security team was unaware of, or maybe a contractor opened a remote desktop port on an internet-facing host—there are a myriad of internet-facing services attackers can exploit.